traderres/webClass/learnAngular/lessons/lesson18a_autoComplete_addSearchBox.md

    \*OR\*

-1. Create a separate component and add it to the header
+1. Create a separate component and add it to the header  (this lesson uses this approach)

 <br>